CSC207-2024F-UofT/Lab2/recipe.md

 4. Add a tablespoon of instant coffee to the dry ingredients for a hint of mocha flavor.
 5. Mix in a handful of chocolate chunks for extra indulgence.
 6. Line the bottom of the baking pan with parchment paper for easy cake removal.

+## Additional Directions by Julia:
+7. Cook for longer
+8. Cook for a bit longer
+9. Keep cooking
+10. Don't turn your oven off
+11. Continue cooking
+12. Eat cake